ChainSafe/forest/documentation/src/wallet.md

 ```

 It takes a minute or so for the transaction to be included in the Filecoin
 blockchain.
-Once the transactio has gone through, we can inspect our balances:
+Once the transaction has gone through, we can inspect our balances:

 ```
 $ forest-wallet list